Cabinet of the State of East Indonesia: Second Gde Agung cabinet (12 January 1949 – 27 December 1949)

 Following the transfer of sovereignty from the Netherlands to the United States of Indonesia (RUSI) a result of the Dutch–Indonesian Round Table Conference, prime minister Gde Agung was appointed foreign minister in the RUSI cabinet, and submitted his resignation as prime minister of East Indonesia.

 Tatengkeng cabinet (27 December 1949 – 14 March 1950)

-Jan Engelbert Tatengkeng, fourth Prime Minister of East Indonesia.

 The Tatengkeng cabinet was sworn in on 27 December 1949.
 Its composition was as follows: